icyphox/vite/README.md

 Templating
 ----------

 Vite uses Jinja2 templating.
+**NOTE**: Stylesheets, images and JS can be accessed from the `static` folder.

 A basic example would be:
 ```html
 <title> {{ title }} </title>